Voidsxzs/reni/README.md

 Extract zip

-Run install_python.bat if you don't have python installed
+install python if not installed

 Run the builder by double clicking the renicail.exe file